-• Bodily fluids
+Bodily fluids

-The treatment you're receiving stays in your body for a few days.
-During that period, it's possible that a certain quantity is found in some bodily fluids or secretions that you produce, such as urine, stools, vomit, sperm and vaginal discharge.
+During the treatment period, it's possible that a certain quantity of the medication is found in some bodily fluids or secretions that you produce, such as urine, stools, vomit, sperm and vaginal discharge.
 In order to protect the environment and those living with you, follow the instructions given by your cancer center about the right way to handle and dispose of the bodily fluids.

-• Over the counter medicines, natural health products and vaccines Consult your healthcare team:
+Over the counter medicines, natural health products and vaccines

+Consult your healthcare team: